jaqobb/namemc/README.md

 # Project end
 This project is no longer maintained by me.
-If someone want to take care of this project, please contact me via Discord: jaqobb#6998.
+If someone want to take care of thee project, please contact me via Discord: jaqobb#6998.

 ## NameMC-API
 Java wrapper for the popular Minecraft related site: https://namemc.com